databricks/spark-avro/README-for-old-spark-versions.md

-# Avro Data Source for Apache Spark
+# Avro Data Source for Apache Spark (2.3.x or earlier)

+Databricks has donated this library to the Apache Spark project, as of [Spark 2.4.0](https://spark.apache.org/releases/spark-release-2-4-0.html).
+Databricks customers can also use this library directly on the [Databricks Unified Analytics Platform](https://www.databricks.com) without any additional dependency configurations.
+The rest of this file is the README for older versions.

 A library for reading and writing Avro data from [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).